Color Psychology in Interior Design:

 • We experience our lives 'in color'.
 Colors will, in turn, bring back personal memories and the feelings we associate with them (Grandfather's garden, a trip to the seaside, a favorite dress...).
 When you're looking to apply color psychology to the interior design of your home, you could draw on these memories and experiences to create a feel-good home.

-Before you settle on an interior color scheme, it's good to be clear about how you will use the room in question, and at which times of the day.
+Before you settle on an interior color scheme, be clear about how you will use a room, and at which times of the day.

 The lighting makes a big difference to how a color looks, and how it affects you.

-For example, if you're using your bedroom only at night, and mostly in lamplight, painting the walls a deep velvety magenta can create a really luxurious effect.
-But the color may not look that great on a bright, sunny morning.
+For example, if you're using your bedroom only at night (and in soft lamplight), painting the walls a deep velvety magenta can create a really luxurious effect.
+However, the color won't look particularly great on a bright, sunny morning.

-How do I want to feel when I'm in this room? - Calm and focused?
+Ask yourself, how do I want to feel when I'm in this room? - Calm and focused?
 Energized?
 Relaxed?
 Secure?
+Then, find a choice of colors that can promote these moods.

-And - don't believe everything you read about color psychology in interior design.
+Don't believe everything you read about color psychology in interior design.
 Take it with a pinch, or rather, a fistful of salt.
 As a science, the psychology of color (in interior design and elsewhere) is very young.
-The shade of green you like is probably not the one they used in that experiment.

 Trust your own senses.
 It's what you enjoy that counts.